Gha211th/Gha211th/README.md

 # Hello There 👋😁, I'm Agha
 ## Student of SMP IDN BS Solo🏫
 - *(14 years old now 2k25)*
-- *Learning how to use flutter and dart in the right way*
+- *Learning how to use flutter and dart in a good way*
+- *Learning how to make websites in a good way*

 ## What do I do? 🤔
 - Building an Android application📱